Responsible Vulnerability Disclosure Policy

 Severity is determined by the demonstrated impact of the reported issue, not solely by CVSS scores, CWE classifications, theoretical attack chains, or hypothetical downstream consequences.

-The following issues generally do not qualify for rewards and may not receive an individual response:
+The following issues generally fall outside the scope of this program and may not receive an individual response:

 - Missing or recommended HTTP security headers